juanca/blog/articles/react-component-architecture.md

 }
 ```

-As with any HTML widget, it is good practice to simplify the DOM as much as possible.
-React imposes one requirement to components: one root element (e.g. `<div>`).

-The biggest responsibility of this component is displaying data.
+#### When?

+The only responsibilities of these type of components are displaying **data** and **interactive elements**.
-In the case of the `PresentationalTextField`, it displays some text as a label (`props.labelText`) and populates a value into the input (`props.value`).
+In the case of the `PresentationalTextField`:

+- it displays some text as a label (i.e. `props.labelText`)
-An additional property is exposed in order to make this component more useful: `props.onChange`.
+- it displays some value in an input (i.e. `props.value`)
+- it interfaces the interactive element with parent components (i.e. `props.onChange`)

+While the `onChange` interface is not about displaying something, ~~it makes it more useful~~.

+#### Why?

+(Single Responsibility) It is ...

+(Performance) As with any programming framework, instantiating objects is slower as the object has more setup.
+Essentially, a pure component will only consist of markup.
+Thereby avoiding unnecessary React component lifecycle computations.
+These are analogous to writing it in pure JavaScript versus any other framework.

+#### How?

+Designing a presentational component (besides )

 Whenever there are possible user-actions on a component, it tends to be a good idea to allow binding of an event handler.
 Given all the possible usages of user interfaces, it is crucial to develop a robust properties interface (i.e. `props`) which describes the desired usage of a component.